cyberark/conjur-service-broker-go/README.md

             pcf/spaceName: my-space
             pcf/type: space
           body:
-            # Layer to privilege an entire space to a resource
+            # Group to privilege an entire space to a resource
-            # The service broker adds applications to this layer automatically.
+            # The service broker adds applications to this group automatically.
-            - !layer
+            - !group

-        # Grant to add the Space layer to the Org Layer
+        # Grant to add the Space group to the Org Group
         - !grant
-          role: !layer
+          role: !group
-          member: !layer 8bf39f4a-ebde-437b-9c38-3d234b80631a
+          member: !group 8bf39f4a-ebde-437b-9c38-3d234b80631a
     ```

     ##### Application vs Space Host Identity